Skip to main content

 Internet Market Overview for Corona

-Corona, CA has a highly concentrated broadband market (HHI: 45,899) where Viasat dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, HughesNet at 100%.
-In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 6 providers in Corona, CA cover a fraction of addresses, limiting their competitive impact.
-Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
-Fiber internet is available from 2 providers (AT&T Internet, Frontier Fiber), with 53% fiber coverage, near the national average of 57%.
+Corona, CA has a highly concentrated broadband market (HHI: 2,881) where Spectrum leads with 86% coverage reach — 33 percentage points ahead of the next-largest provider, AT&T Internet at 53%.
+A coverage lead this wide usually means thinner discounting and slower network reinvestment, since the top provider holds most of the addressable market.
+The remaining 2 providers in Corona, CA cover a fraction of addresses, limiting their competitive impact.
+Per FCC findings, households in lopsided markets like this tend to pay more each month than those in areas with multiple competitive wired providers.
+Fiber internet is available from AT&T Internet, with 53% fiber coverage, near the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Spectrum provides the primary cable broadband alternative with 86% coverage — above-average cable coverage of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from AT&T Internet and T-Mobile, reaching 53% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
 Satellite internet (Viasat, HughesNet, Starlink) reaches addresses that wired broadband can't.
 Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Fiber-optic internet is available to only 23% of addresses in Corona, CA — 34 percentage points below the national average of 57%.
 This significant gap reflects underinvestment in fiber infrastructure relative to the national buildout pace.
 Households without fiber access should evaluate cable, fixed wireless, or satellite alternatives while monitoring whether BEAD-funded fiber expansion is planned for this area.
 Cable broadband reaches 90% of addresses — 18 points above the national cable average of 72%.
 Strong cable coverage ensures most households have access to speeds of 100 Mbps or higher, making cable a reliable fallback even where fiber has not yet arrived.
 Fixed wireless internet — including 5G home internet from T-Mobile and Verizon — covers 48% of addresses, 16 points above the national fixed wireless average of 32%.
 Higher-than-average wireless availability gives residents an additional competitive alternative that can keep wired ISP pricing in check.
 Fiber reach here remains below average.
 While national fiber-optic availability grows roughly 8% annually, rural and smaller markets often lag behind metro areas by 2-3 years in bandwidth infrastructure deployment.